Take me in and dry the rain.

 Livin’, lovin’ on the run, so far away from you.

-A surprisingly warm tone eventually gives way to something more fractured, shattered, and eventually becomes somewhat haunting.
+A surprisingly warm tone gives way to something more fractured, shattered, and eventually becomes somewhat haunting.
 Well, this is Radiohead, right?

 One part evil, three-fifths blind.